-Let us know how we can help you with your laptop’s screen orientation.
-Then check out our fast and comprehensive instruction on how to rotate your laptop’s screen.
+How to Rotate a Laptop or PC Screen: Let us know how we can help you with your laptop’s screen orientation.
+Then check out our fast and comprehensive instructions on how to rotate your laptop’s screen.
 In the first place, there are various reasons why you would wish to rotate your screen.
 To utilise an external monitor in portrait mode, attach it to your laptop through a USB cable.

 How To Rotate Screen On Windows 10